pnp/sp-dev-fx-extensions/samples/react-application-myfavourites/README.md

 ## Improvements

 - The code in this sample stores data in a list.
-Instead of this, the data can stored as a json array in a user profile property.
-Vardhaman has wrriten a nice blog on [editing user profile properties](http://www.vrdmn.com/2016/08/first-spfx-webpart-getset-single-value.html) Or, if there is any other way to store data that can be added too.
+Instead of this, the data can stored as a JSON array in a user profile property.
+Vardhaman has written a nice blog on [editing user profile properties](http://www.vrdmn.com/2016/08/first-spfx-webpart-getset-single-value.html) Or, if there is any other way to store data that can be added too.

 ![](https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/react-application-myfavourites)